Electrical-Age/electrical-age.github.io/_pages/download.md

 #### Stable Releases

-Stable and official versions of the ElectricalAge mod released by the EA team on github.
+Stable and official versions of the ElectricalAge mod released by the EA team on curseforge.

-<a class="btn btn-lg btn-primary" href="https://github.com/Electrical-Age/ElectricalAge/releases" role="button">Download stable releases</a>
+<a class="btn btn-lg btn-primary" href="https://minecraft.curseforge.com/projects/electrical-age" role="button">Download stable releases</a>
 <br/><br/><br/>

 #### Development snapshots